 - Finally, make a horizontal cut from the hole to the edge of the paper.
 Do this to both front and back sides of album.

 - To attach, you can use a Xyron machine and just run the paper through to make it adhesive-backed.
 You could also use adhesive spray, Mod Podge or whatever works for you.
-See all adhesive options here.
+Check out Scrapbook.com's adhesive options.